A User-driven Design Framework for Robotaxi: FINDINGS

 Participants also distinguished between privacy exposure to human drivers and machine-based monitoring in robotaxis.
-Although robotaxis are known to continuously record audio and video, this form of surveillance is perceived as less intrusive.
-Machine-based monitoring is described as implicit and low-profile.
+Although robotaxis were known to continuously record audio and video, this form of surveillance was perceived as less intrusive.
+Machine-based monitoring was described as implicit and low-profile by some users.
 P04 shared that \textit{``The cameras are definitely there, and they are certainly recording both video and audio, but it doesn’t feel as intrusive as having a person sitting right in front of you.
 It’s not that your privacy is truly protected.
 After all, this is still a public space where you wouldn’t do anything very private anyway, but the sense of intrusion is lower.
 It feels less like being probed for information and less awkward, because the recording is discreet rather than overt.''}